IBM/StorageCephVagrant/README.md

 is the one you noted above as `cephadm bootstrap` output.
 - activate telemetry module.
 See the warning on top of the screen after logging in.
 - add nodes using Cluster->Hosts->Add.
-Use ceph-server-1 with IP
+Use ceph7-server-1 with IP
-172.23.12.12, ceph-server-2 with IP 172.23.12.13, ceph-server-3
+172.23.12.12, ceph7-server-2 with IP 172.23.12.13, ceph7-server-3
 with IP 172.23.12.14.
 - add OSDs.
-Please wait until all ceph-server nodes are active, this might take up to 10 minutes.
+Please wait until all ceph7-server nodes are active, this might take up to 10 minutes.
 When active, Cluster->Hosts shows mon service instances on all nodes.
 Add OSDs via Cluster->OSDs->Create.